Click on graphic to read Jacob 6-Enos

 - Is the doctrine found within the official declarations, proclamations, or statements of the First Presidency and the Council of the Twelve Apostles?

 - Is the doctrine clearly taught or discussed by current general Church leaders in general conference or other official gatherings of the Church?

 - Is the doctrine found in the general handbooks or the presently approved curriculum of the Church?
-(Sunday School: Spring 2005 President’s Message)
+(Source: Sunday School: Spring 2005 President’s Message)

 President Joseph Fielding Smith taught, “There is not anything in this world of as great importance to us as obedience to the gospel of Jesus Christ.
 Let us search these scriptures.
 Let us know what the Lord has revealed.
 Let us put our lives in harmony with his truth.
 Then we will not be deceived” (Doctrines of Salvation, 1:301).
 Jacob 7:23 shows how this principle affected the Nephites after Sherem was revealed as a faith-shaker.

-Interestingly, Jacob’s Faith-Shaker VS. Faith-Maker account with Sherem is followed by the faith-making experience of Jacob’s son Enos.
+Interestingly, Jacob’s Faith-Shaker VS. Faith-Maker account with Sherem is followed by the faith-making experience of Jacob’s son, Enos.
 Enos is a pattern for becoming a Faith-Maker (Enos 1:8, 11).
 A close examination of his experience provides an excellent illustration of the effort required to become an unshakable Faith-Maker.
 After Enos receives a witness for himself of Christ, he begins the faith-making process of seeking the welfare of others (Enos 1:8-16).
-As you continue to look for examples of Faith-Shakers and Faith-Makers during your study the Book of Mormon you will be able to identify things that you can do to become a Faith-Maker and avoid Faith-Shakers.
+As you continue to look for examples of Faith-Shakers and Faith-Makers during your study the Book of Mormon identify the things that you can do to become a Faith-Maker and avoid Faith-Shakers.

 Please leave your thoughts about a special verse, teaching, etc. that you enjoyed at one of the following: